bentomhall/nih-system/spells/SpellsQ-Z.md

 **Duration:** Concentration, up to 10 minutes

 A shimmering field appears and surrounds a creature of your choice within range, granting it a +2 bonus to AC for the duration.
+This does not stack with a shield.

 ##### Shillelagh

-*Transmutation cantrip_
+**Cost:** Cantrip

 **Casting Time:** 1 bonus action